cnag-aat/ERGA-submission/get_submission_xmls/README.md

 **README**

-The scripts get_ENA_xml_files.py and get_umbrella_xml.py work with python3, the only additional requirement is the module JINJA2.
+The scripts get_ENA_xml_files.py and get_umbrella_xml.py work with python3, the only additional requirements are the modules JINJA2 and pandas.

 **USAGE**